-We urge physician assistant faculty to interpret and use the national comparison data for End of Rotation exams carefully and thoughtfully, as a variety of factors can influence individual and cohort-level outcomes.
+We urge PA faculty to interpret and use the national comparison data for End of Rotation exams carefully and thoughtfully, as a variety of factors can influence individual and cohort-level outcomes.

 Scale Score Reports

-Starting with Version 6, PAEA has moved to reporting scores using a scale rather than the number of correct responses to allow different test forms within the same year and across years to be comparable.
+Starting in 2018, PAEA has moved to reporting scores using a scale rather than the number of correct responses to allow different test forms within the same year and across years to be comparable.

 There are at least two forms available for each of PAEA’s seven End of Rotation exams.
 Extra forms offer programs the ability to retest students after remediation.
 Each form is designed to measure the same content; however, each form contains different sets of test questions.
 Forms are built to be equivalent in difficulty, but one exam form may be slightly more or less difficult than another, leading to potentially inappropriate comparisons.

 To make consistent and fair decisions based on assessment results, the scores reported from different forms need to be comparable.
-Our psychometric partners have employed a statistical process called “equating,” which compensates for small variations in difficulty between sets of test questions by placing all scores on a single scale.
+Our psychometric team has employed a statistical process called “equating,” which compensates for small variations in difficulty between sets of test questions by placing all scores on a single scale.
 For more information on this change, see the following resources:

 - Introductory article